f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 60%

-As more BX110 blades are added to each VELOS chassis, more options become available, as the restriction of running only one speed / mode is lifted because a second blade could be configured to run at different speeds.
+As more BX110 blades are added to each VELOS chassis, more options become available, as the restriction of running only one speed/mode is lifted because a second blade could be configured to run at different speeds.
 This could allow some ports to run at lowers speeds (4 x 25Gb or 4 x 10Gb) and break out, while other ports are running higher speed (40Gb or 100Gb).

 As additional blades are added, it makes sense to spread the LAG across more blades for added redundancy.
 It is not a requirement to extend the LAG to every blade within a chassis partition, but this can be done to optimize traffic flows and avoid extra backplane traversals.
 Consider the diagram below; where a single LAG on one blade is configured but 2 blades are installed.
 Traffic will enter blade1 and go through a disaggregation process where some traffic may be processed locally on blade1, and other traffic will be sent to the remote blade2.
 Tenant slot configuration will also play into this decision.
 This means an extra hop across the backplane/switch fabrics for transactions to be processed, and then the response having to come back across the backplane to exit the chassis via the LAG.